Colin Robert Ballard: Military career

-Substantive promotion to Major finally occurred in 1908 and he then took up the post of a General Staff Officer Grade 2 at the 2nd London Division for 1909 and 1910 before moving as a General Staff Officer to the Staff College from 1911 to 1913.
-Promotion to Lt Colonel came in 1913, giving him the opportunity to formally wear his father's "Colonel's Sword" bequeathed to him in 1880, and he was appointed Commander, 1st Norfolk Regiment and later 7th, 95th and 14th Infantry Brigades, British Expeditionary Force, France and Belgium, 1914-1916.
+Substantive promotion to major occurred in 1908 and he then took up the post of a general staff officer, grade 2 at the 2nd London Division, in succession to Lieutenant Colonel Stanley Maude, from April 1909 and 1910 before moving as a General Staff Officer to the Staff College, Camberley from 1911 to 1913.
+Promotion to lieutenant colonel came in 1913, giving him the opportunity to formally wear his father's "Colonel's Sword" bequeathed to him in 1880, and he was appointed commander, 1st Norfolk Regiment and later 7th, 95th and 14th Infantry Brigades, British Expeditionary Force, France and Belgium, 1914–1916.
 It was whilst he was General Officer Commanding 57th Infantry Brigade in 1916 that he was wounded at the Battle of the Somme.
-His service in France & Flanders earned him three mentions in dispatches, a brevet Colonel promotion and, in common with his father and with his older brother Admiral George Alexander Ballard, appointment as a Companion of the Bath.
-Ballard recovered from his wounds and was posted as Military Attaché to Romania from 1917 to 1918.
-For his services there, the Romanian government appointed him a Knight of the Order of the Star of Romania and he received the Collar of the Order of Carol I, the British Government appointed him a Companion of the Order of St Michael and St George.
+His service in France and Flanders earned him three mentions in despatches, a brevet colonel promotion and, in common with his father and with his older brother Admiral George Alexander Ballard, appointment as a Companion of the Order of the Bath.
+Ballard, promoted in January 1917 to substantive colonel, recovered from his wounds and was posted as Military Attaché to Romania from 1917 to 1918.
+For his services there, the Romanian government appointed him a Knight of the Order of the Star of Romania and he received the Collar of the Order of Carol I, while the British Government appointed him a Companion of the Order of St Michael and St George.

-For two years after the First World War, Ballard was Officer Commanding No 2 District, Scottish Command, 1919–1920 and from 1920 to 1923 he held the post of President of the Allied Police Commission in Constantinople.
+For two years after the First World War, Ballard was Officer Commanding No. 2 District, Scottish Command, 1919–1920 and from 1920 to 1923 he held the post of President of the Allied Police Commission in Constantinople.
 He retired in 1923 and occupied his time in writing a number of books.

 Ballard died in 1941 and was survived by his wife.